 However, unscheduled imports from the WI (leaning on the system) are undesirable and so there are NERC rules, limiting ACE, and there are penalties if ACE limits are violated too often by too much.
 (These rules are designed both to limit ACE and to maintain the frequency of the WI.)
-So the first cost to the ISO of imbalances comes from ACE-violation penalties.6 A much less likely, but more dramatic cost is associated with reliability problems.
-If it happens that the extra imports due to an ISO imbalance overload a tie-line, that overload must be corrected.
-The choices are then to (1) use up operating reserves, (2) dispatch emergency demand response, or (3) shed load.
+So the first cost to the ISO of imbalances comes from ACE-violation penalties.6 A much less likely, the CAISO also uses its operating reserves to balance load and generation when it is ramp constrained or there is such dragging.

-5 CAISO Department of Market Monitoring, Quarterly Report on Market Issues and Performance, August 2011, Figure 1.7 (www.caiso.com/Documents/QuarterlyReport_MarketIssues-Performance-August 2011.pdf) shows that the power balance constraint is relaxed on average in about 1% of the hours, and that these violations are well dispersed (with 12 of the 24 hours equaling or exceeding that 1% frequency).
+5 CAISO Department of Market Monitoring, Quarterly Report on Market Issues and Performance, August 2011 (Draft), Figure 1.7 shows that the power balance constraint is relaxed on average in about 1% of the hours, and that these violations are well dispersed (with 12 of the 24 hours equaling or exceeding that 1% frequency).
 However, regulation may have been used in these instances to bring CAISO supply and demand closer to balance.
 The CAISO market design sets the energy price at the power balance constraint penalty when it must use regulation to balance load and generation.